huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_certificate.md

 terraform import huaweicloud_waf_certificate.certificate_2 3ebd3201238d41f9bfc3623b61435954
 ```

 Note that the imported state is not identical to your resource definition, due to security reason.
+The missing
-The missing attributes include `certificate`, and `private_key`.
+attributes include `certificate`, and `private_key`.
 You can ignore changes as below.

 ```
 resource "huaweicloud_waf_certificate" "certificate_2" {
     ...
   lifecycle {
     ignore_changes = [
-      certificate, private_key,
+      certificate, private_key
     ]
   }
 }